The Borderlands first published by FilmDivider

 “That’s nature for you, Deacon.
 Big stuff eating little stuff.”
 So says Gray of a dog devouring a rabbit outside the recently reopened parish church that they are investigating together.
 Gray, Deacon and Vatican Realtor General Father Mark Amidon (Aidan McArdle) have been tasked with assessing strange events videotaped during a baby’s christening in the church.
 Mark and Deacon are convinced that the local priest Father Crellick (Luke Neal) has faked the incident to expand his tiny flock.
 Yet as the weird occurrences compound, Deacon begins to wonder whether what they are experiencing is not so much a Christian miracle as something beyond the Church’s province, and altogether harder to swallow.

-As his comic Gray plays against Kennedy’s straight man Deacon, Hill brings an earthy humour here that’s reminiscent of his rôle in Ben Wheatley‘s Down Terrace, grounding The Borderlands‘ weirder narrative byroads in absurdly mundane hilarity.
-This, combined with the shakicam and the banal ordinariness of the Wiltshire village, with its “betting shop, fish bar, laundry”, and of course pub, lends the film a low authenticity that soon clashes with its more unsettling elements.
+As he plays the comic clown to Kennedy’s straight man Deacon, Hill brings an earthy humour here that’s reminiscent of his rôle in Ben Wheatley‘s Down Terrace, grounding The Borderlands‘ weirder narrative byroads in absurdly mundane hilarity.
+This, combined with the shakicam and the banal ordinariness of the Wiltshire village, with its “betting shop, fish bar, laundry” and of course pub, lends the film a low authenticity that soon clashes with its more unsettling elements.

 Meanwhile Deacon’s attempts to debunk a video as fraudulent also serves to deconstruct the naturalistic fictions of the very found footage we’re watching.
 Deacon’s arguments with Grey and Mark introduce a dialectic of faith and fakery that is key to our reception of The Borderlands itself, as scientific rationalism must compete with both manipulative chicanery and the ineffably, monstrously divine – and superstitions, once dismissed, have a habit of biting back.